Nothing About Ghost Story ‘Light From Light’ Makes Any Sense, Including the Title

 Marin Ireland and Jim Gaffigan in Light From Light.

 Marin Ireland and Jim Gaffigan in Light From Light.
-Grasshopper Film
+Courtesy of Grasshopper Film

 Always eager to sit back and indulge in a fresh, stimulating new ghost story, I looked forward to a low-budget indie-prod with the inexplicable title Light From Light.
 Unfortunately, it turns to be duller and infinitely more stagnant than most Hollywood dreck.
 But it is partially saved by very good actors who struggle valiantly to make it less monotonous than it is.